Customer Segmentation¶

 Understand the dataset¶

-Customer segmentation is the practice of partitioning a customer base into groups of individuals that have similar characteristics.
-It is a significant strategy as a business can target these specific groups of customers and effectively allocate marketing resources.
-For example, one group might contain customers who are high-profit and low-risk, that is, more likely to purchase products, or subscribe for a service.
+Customer segmentation is the practice of dividing a customer base into groups of individuals that have similar characteristics.
+It is a significant strategy because a business can target these specific customer groups and effectively allocate marketing resources.
+For example, one group might contain high-profit and low-risk customers, those who are more likely to purchase products or subscribe to a service.
 A business task is to retain those customers.

 df.info()